The Liquidation Process

 Provided that there hasn’t been a breach of the Company Directors Disqualification Act 1986 (which can see you face disqualification from being a director for up to 15 years), then there shouldn’t be an issue for you to set up a new limited company.

-The thought of closing a Limited company can be very scary, and the process can sometimes seem confusing.
+Closing a limited company can be scary, and the process can sometimes seem confusing.
 Our experienced team can guide you through a number of options and help you decide which best suits you.

 Wherever you’re at, it all starts with a conversation.
-We operate all over the country and can meet you wherever’s convenient or virtually if that suits you better.
+We operate all over the country and can meet you wherever is convenient or virtually if that suits you better.
 Our initial conversation is completely free, with no strings attached, and completely confidential.

 If you are concerned about the implications of liquidating your limited company and the impact that it may have, please get in touch with the experts at 1st Business Rescue.
 We are here to support you and guide you each and every step of the way.